This article has links to products and services we recommend, which we may make a commission from.

 While not exhaustive, this authentic Bulgarian food guide will introduce you to the country’s rich culinary tradition.

-Main Characteristics of Traditional Bulgarian Food
+What is Traditional Bulgarian Food

 Traditional Bulgarian food is varied, yet specific to certain regions of the country.

-In the Thracian Valley, claypot dishes like gyuvech are popular.
-Beans as well as cherverme, slow cooked lamb, reign supreme in the Rhodopes region.
+In the Thracian Valley, clay pot dishes like Gyuvech are popular.
+Beans as well as Cherverme, slow-cooked roast lamb, reign supreme in the Rhodopes region.

 Traditional Bulgarian Appetizers & Starters